inforion/kopycat/README.md

 <img src="https://kopy.cat/static/media/big_logo.169d84fb.png" width="384">

-Kopycat is a multi-architecture hardware emulation solution
+Kopycat is a multi-processor architectures system and user-level (with VEOS module) emulator.

 ## Description

 Main features are:

-- Easy to assemble.
-Configure your own platform using JSON or Kotlin
+- Easy to assemble a new device.
+Configure your own platform using JSON or Kotlin.
 - Easy to customise.
-Create your own platform-module using Kotlin
+Create your own platform-module using Kotlin.
+- Cross-platform.
+Kopycat uses JVM as a backend and can be run on Windows, Linux and OSX.
 - One-to-one correspondence.
-Virtual platform representation is identical to block diagram
+Virtual platform representation is identical to block diagram.
-- Multiple supported architectures: MIPS, ARM, MSP430, v850ES, x86
+- Multiple supported architectures: MIPS, ARM, MSP430, v850ES, x86.
+- User-level mode.
+Can emulate a standalone ELF-file without full system emulation.

 This project contains CPU cores: ARMv6, ARMv6M, ARMv7, MIPS, MSP430, v850ES, x86, and MCUs: CortexM0, STM32F0xx, MSP430x44x.